Manage

 Quit Contributing to Quits—Start Enticing Stays

-Employee retention is top-of-mind for many companies, and there’s really no one-size-fits-all solution for every company, every employee, or every challenge.
-However, there are some universal truths you can keep in mind—employees want a purpose; employees want to feel valued; and employees want to improve.
+Employee retention is top-of-mind for many companies, and there’s no one-size-fits-all solution for every company, employee, or challenge.
+However, understanding the common reasons employees quit or stay can help you identify potential areas for improvement.
+There are some universal truths you can keep in mind—employees want a purpose, they want to feel valued, and they want to improve.

-As you build a culture that empowers your employees and helps them feel those three things, you may be surprised how much your turnover rate drops.
+As you build a culture that empowers your employees and helps them feel all those things, you may be surprised by how much your turnover rate drops.